artoby/goshdb/README.md

 <summary>Details</summary>

 * If you do this for the first time - take `credentials.json` and put it in `secret_dir`.
-* On a first attempt to create `GSheetsTable` it'll open a browser window, ask you to sign in the target test account.
+* On a first attempt to create `Table` it'll open a browser window, ask you to sign in the target test account.
 * Then the `token.json` file will be generated automatically and put in `secret_dir`.
 * The `token.json` file will be used automatically for further access to the